 Biodiesel

-The Ultra-Low Sulphur Diesel (ULSD) is very stable.
-For everyday driving where diesel might be sitting in the gas tank for about 4-6 weeks, it is advised to use not more than 5% by volume B5.
-Biodiesel, on the other hand, is not.
-However, if the fuel does not remain in the tank for more than four weeks, and you filling with fresh diesel, you may use biodiesel more than 5% by volume – up to 20%.
+Biodiesel, on the other hand, has a higher percentage than this.
+However, if the fuel does not remain in the tank for more than four weeks and you fill it with fresh diesel, you may use biodiesel more than 5% by volume – up to 20%.

 To keep the internals clean, Chevy recommends using TOP TIER Diesel Fuel to keep the carbon debris level as low as possible.
-You can find it here www.toptiergas.com.
-If you cant find this in your country, you can use ACDelco Diesel Fuel Conditioner instead.
-These additives enhance the diesel performance by making it more stable.
+If you can’t find this in your region, you can use ACDelco Diesel Fuel Conditioner instead.
+These additives enhance the diesel’s performance by making it more stable.

 What If I Hear A Knocking Noise From The Engine After Refilling